-These are all proven strategies that will carry you through the vigorous test and give you the best shot at earning a high ACT score.
+These are all proven strategies that will carry you through the rigorous test and give you the best shot at earning a high ACT score.
 These are also great tips to follow when you take the practice exam during your studies.

 Never Cram for the Exam

 Cramming for an exam overwhelms your mind, thus lowering your test day performance.
 There’s no point in cramming when you’ve created a study plan.
-Get a good night’s sleep on the night before the exam and eat a healthy breakfast.
+Get a good night's sleep the night before the exam and eat a healthy breakfast.

 Become Familiar with the ACT

 Study the structure of the ACT so that you know exactly what to expect.
 Taking practice tests will help you become more familiar with the actual exam.
 You will have a better feel for the types of questions to expect on test day.

 Skip Difficult Questions and Come Back Later